 Ageism has reared its ugly head with COVID-19 in several ways.
 Some people imply that the virus isn’t a big deal because it affects the elderly the most.
 Some use harmful nicknames for the virus like “Boomer Remover.”
 Additionally, ageism-based misinformation has made the effects of COVID-19 worse.
 (See this great interview about ageism and coronavirus).

 Finally, there is a difference between protecting vulnerable populations, and devaluing their lives and limiting autonomy.
 This tension between protection and paternalism is regularly seen in the context of youth rights.
 (See this paper about protection and paternalism in children’s rights).
-Often, people on both sides of the issues have the best intentions.
+Often, people on both sides of the issues have good intentions.
 But because the stakes are so high (personal autonomy, life and death), we need to stay vigilant about ageism and subconscious stereotypes when making these decisions.

 Ageism in the time of COVID-19 affects young people as well.
 For example, I have been lumped in with other “millenials” and “kids” accused of not taking the virus seriously.
 There are two issues with this.
 First, considering GenZ postmodern humor and meme culture, it is obvious that young people are more likely to make jokes about COVID-19 while simultaneously taking it seriously.
 It’s possible to make a joke about leaving the house, while staying inside all week.
-Second, to be sure, some young people are guilty of not taking the virus seriously.
+Second, to be sure, some young people are not taking the virus seriously.
 But so are many older people.
 People of any age can be irresponsible.

 The COVID-19 pandemic has concentrated a pre-existing schism in society — the artificial divisions of differently aged people.
 The coronavirus attacks some groups more harshly than others.
 The ageism in various responses to the pandemic has exaggerated the differences between groups.
 And now the virus has physically isolated us from each other, which increases the distance between all people, regardless of age.